RayHightower/RayHightower.com/_posts/2025-02-25-why-raisefest-phoenix-arizona-2025.markdown

 Ask yourself WHY you're raising capital.

 To make it through rough times, you gotta have a WHY.
 Why do you get up in the morning to build your capital raising business?
-Are you driven by family, childhood circumsances, or something else?
+Are you driven by family, childhood circumstances, or something else?
 Know yourself!

-### Macro Economic Trends and Effects
+### Macro-Economic Trends and Effects

 [Bob Fraser](https://www.linkedin.com/in/bobfraser10/) took the stage to share macro trends and how they might impact our investments.
 Observations shared by Fraser: